The Bankrate promise

 Hit-and-runs in Alabama

-Alabama hit-and-run law states that a hit-and-run is whenever a driver leaves the scene of an accident without stopping to help or provide insurance information.
+Alabama hit-and-run law states that a hit-and-run is an incident where a driver leaves the scene of an accident without stopping to help or provide insurance information.
 Another person does not necessarily have to be involved.
 Hit-and-runs can involve a parked car or other property.

 Alabama hit-and-run laws

 The Alabama Legislature has outlined what drivers are expected to do in the case of an accident.
 The Alabama hit-and-run statute states that any driver who is in an accident where there is injury, death or damage to another vehicle must stop at the scene of the accident and give their name, address, registration number and driver’s license number to the other party or parties.
 If no one is present, the driver must attempt to locate the car owner or leave said info in a conspicuous place on their vehicle.

-How hit-and-runs impact car insurance rates in Alabama
+How do hit-and-runs impact car insurance rates in Alabama?